clusterspace-io/SuperQueue/README.md

 ### POST /nack/:recordID

 Negatively acknowledge a record to immediately requeue the record.
-As of now no back off or delay is supported.
+An optional delay can be added to override any immediate re-enqueue or back off.

 Body:
 ```